zacksteel/pyrodiversity/code/YosemiteDemo.md

 partially in mixed conifer forests.

-This fire history data must include a fire perimeter shapefile with ignition date (Julian day), ignition year and unique fire ID, as well as fire severity rasters (currently limited to composite burn index) that can be associated with the perimeter shapefile using the fire ID.
+This fire history data must include a fire perimeter shapefile with ignition date (Julian day), ignition year, and unique fire ID, as well as fire severity rasters (currently limited to composite burn index) that can be associated with the perimeter shapefile using the fire ID.

 *Demo: There are 10 HUC10 watersheds (black outlines) whose centroids are within Yosemite (green polygon) and 64 fires (semi-transparent grey